-Document date, 2019 May 16
+Document date, 2020 March 23

-Calibration date: 2019 May 16.
-Next calibration due: 2021 May 16.
+Calibration date: 2020 March 09.
+There is only day of data, due to the COVID-19 Pandemic.
+Next calibration due: 2022-07-01.
 Reference standard: AHF-31041.

 The calibration coefficients and their associated uncertainties (U95%) have been determined for one pyrheliometer.
 The unit of the calibration coefficient (S) is $\mu V/(W/m^2)$.
 The reference standard was Eppley Laboratories Inc., absolute cavity radiometer AHF31041, with its associated data acquisition system.
 Cavity AHF31041 participated in the 2015 International Pyrheliometer Comparison (IPC XII) at the Physikalisch-Meteorologisches Observatorium, in Davos Switzerland.
 It is therefore traceable to the World Radiation Reference.
 Cavity AHF31041's calibration is verified annually at the National Pyrheliometer Comparison held at the National Renewable Energy Laboratory in Golden Colorado, most recently in September of 2018.